Jordan Cousins: Stoke City

 On 25 June 2019, Cousins joined Stoke City.
 He had previously worked with manager Nathan Jones at the Charlton Athletic Academy.
 He made his debut on the opening day of the 2019–20 season in a 2–1 defeat against his old club Queens Park Rangers.
 Cousins struggled for game time under Jones and spent two months out the squad before Michael O'Neill started him against Luton Town in December 2019.
 He kept his place in the side as Stoke's results began to improve and they edged away from the relegation zone.
 Cousins made 24 appearances in 2019–20 as Stoke finished in 15th position.
 Cousins was mainly used as back-up by O'Neill in the 2020–21 season, making 21 appearances before leaving the club after his contract expired in the summer.

 Wigan Athletic

 Cousins signed a two-year contract with Wigan Athletic on 15 June 2021.

+Cambridge United

+Following his release from Wigan, Cousins signed a one-year contract with Cambridge United.
+Following the conclusion of the 2023–24 season, the club activated the one-year extension option in Cousins' contract.

+On 8 May 2025, following the conclusion of the 2024–25 season, which saw Cambridge United relegated to League Two, Cambridge United announced that Cousins would depart the club on 30 June 2025 following the expiry if his contract.

+Eastleigh

+On 15 July 2025, Cousins joined National League side Eastleigh.